AdaptOver: Adaptive Overshadowing Attacks in Cellular Networks: Implementation

 In addition to being able to send data with uplink allocations, the UE needs to have its request fully transmitted and acknowledged before it accepts a response to it.
 Because the attacker also overshadows acknowledgments for the uplink data, the attacker needs to include acknowledgments in the overshadowing.
 In LTE, acknowledgments are carried in 2 distinct layers; \ac{rlc} and \ac{mac}.

 The \ac{rlc} layer uses acknowledgments with sequence numbers in both up and downlink directions.
-It may split messages into multiple smaller segments, which are sent over multiple subframes and reassembled at the receiver.
-To acknowledge a full message, an \ac{rlc} acknowledgment must therefore be sent back containing the highest segment number of that message.
-At the start of every connection, the \ac{rlc} sequence number starts at 0.
-The attacker sends acknowledgments for all sequence numbers in increasing order from the interval $[0, \Delta]$, with $\Delta$ as the maximum amount of segments the message might be split up in.
-In our experiments, we discovered that $\Delta \leq 4$ suffices for all tested smartphone models.
-During the attack, we increment the sequence number by one every 50ms and send the RLC acknowledge at every subframe together with the attack message.
+The first segment of every connection has the sequence number 0.
+A segment with sequence number $x$ is acknowledged with a RLC acknowledgment with sequence number $x+1$.
+Suppose the current link quality does not allow encoding a message in a single uplink subframe.
+In that case, the \ac{rlc} layer may split the message into smaller segments, which are then sent over multiple subframes and reassembled at the receiver.
+Therefore, an \ac{rlc} acknowledgment must be sent to the UE for all segments of the message.
+During the attack, AdaptOver sends acknowledgments for all sequence numbers in increasing order from the interval $[1, \Delta]$, where $\Delta$ is the maximum amount of segments the message might be split up in.
+In our experiments, we discovered that for the \texttt{Attach Reject} attack, $\Delta \leq 4$ suffices for all tested smartphone models and signaling conditions.
+For the \texttt{Service Reject} attack, $\Delta = 1$ is sufficient since the \texttt{Service Request} itself is very small.
+During the attack, the acknowledgment sequence number is incremented by one every 50ms and sent at every subframe together with the attack message combined in the \ac{mac} layer.

 In the \ac{mac} layer, acknowledgments for the previous transport block sent by the UE are sent exactly 8 subframes after the uplink allocation.
-As shown in Section~\ref{sec:fake_uplink_allocatins}, the attacker sends the acknowledgments at every frame on subframe 8, after having sent an uplink allocation in subframe 0. \ac{harq} acknowledgments depend on the location of the corresponding uplink acknowledgment in the LTE resource grid, which is looked up in the buffer created in Section~\ref{sec:fake_uplink_allocatins}.
+As explained in Section~\ref{sec:fake_uplink_allocatins}, the attacker sends the acknowledgments at every frame on subframe 8, after having sent an uplink allocation in subframe 0. \ac{harq} acknowledgments depend on the location of the corresponding uplink acknowledgment in the LTE resource grid, which is looked up in the buffer created in Section~\ref{sec:fake_uplink_allocatins}.